 How to Cut Flexible Metal Conduit

 Electrical conduits protect and route electrical wiring.
 They can be made of many materials including metal, plastic, fiber, or fired clay.
 Flexible and rigid conduits are available.
 The type of conduit used is determined by wiring regulations set by national and local codes.
 When working with conduits, there are a few methods you can use to cut them to the size needed.
-Although flexible conduit is easier to work with than rigid conduit, it offers less protection for the conductors it carries.
+Although flexible conduit is easier to work with than a rigid conduit, it offers less protection for the conductors it carries.
 Bending a rigid conduit can be an arduous task so it is often simpler to opt for the flexible variety.
 Metal conduits have an advantage over PVC conduits because they can also serve as the grounding path.
 However, some local codes may require that you also run a green grounding wire.

 Follow these steps to cut a flexible metal conduit properly for the safest installation.